Now located inside Texas Laser & Aesthetics!

 Proper anesthetics are used to ensure the process is as pain-free as possible.
 Your microblading artist will consult with you before the procedure to make sure your individual requests are honored.
 That said, those who choose to not receive anesthetic before the procedure have described the feeling as “being scratched,” and the pain level as a 3 on the 10 point scale.

 You don’t have to, but if you want your brows to have optimal results, touch-ups are necessary.
 After the initial treatment, your body will start to heal itself.
 The healing process will include some fading.
 Therefore, 1-2 touch ups are necessary for semi-permanent lasting results.
-The first touch-up is included in the initial price if performed within 4-6 weeks.

 An allergic reaction is extremely rare, but those who are concerned can schedule a patch-test to be performed approximately 1 week before scheduled treatment.
 Your microblading artist will collect a list of your known allergies, and provide you with a summary of all ingredients used during treatment.

 Expect the initial procedure to take anywhere from 2-3 hours, but typically closer to 3 hours.

 Your microblading artist will ask you several questions about how you’d like your enhanced brows to look.
 Taking all answers into consideration, your microblading artist will draw an initial brow shape.
 You will approve and adjust each brow shape until desired shape is achieved.
 Only then will actual microblading begin.

 No. Microblading is done by a disposable, single-use, hand-held “pen.” the pen quite literally draws hairstrokes into the eyebrow template.
 Very small needles scratch the epidermis, depositing pigment with each stroke.
 The artist should be very gentle when depositing pigment, as it often requires “surgeon’s hands.”